fembuelita/cpst342-fall-2020/syllabi/syllabus.md

 #### Unit 3

 * Class Dates: 11/13, 11/18, 12/2
+* Learning Objectives:
+    * Become fluent in beginner level JavaScript
+    * Learn about the DOM and its relationship with a web application
+    * Learn how to use JavaScript asynchronously to interact with web APIs
+    * Develop a general understanding of ES5 vs ES6+
+    * Develop a general understanding of JavaScript web frameworks
+    * Learn how to extend WordPress's block builder (Gutenberg)
 * Topics Covered:
     * Introduction to JavaScript
     * JavaScript and the DOM
     * AJAX, Promises, and JSON
     * ES6
     * Node, NPM, NPX, and NVM as CLI tools
-    * Brief introduction to server-side JavaScript (Node)
+    * (If time supports) Brief introduction to server-side JavaScript (Node)
     * Brief introduction to JS(X) Frameworks like React & Vue
     * Introduction to creating JSX Gutenberg blocks for WordPress
 * Textbook Readings: Chapters 10-13